cjber/cdrc-semantic-search/README.md

 3. Configure the system:

-   Edit the `config` json files to customize settings such as API keys, or model settings.
+   Edit the `config/config.toml` file to customize settings such as API keys, or model settings.

 4. Run the system using a DVC pipeline.